anoopgcmz/website-scrapping-using-nodejs/README.md

 # website scrapping using nodejs
 I have scraped imdb website I hope further applications using cherio can be uploaded here
-  - cheerio library is used to scrape website. [cheerio](https://github.com/btele/cheerio)
+  - [cheerio](https://github.com/btele/cheerio) library is used to scrape website.
   - fs is used to write scraped documents  into csv file

 ### Run the code